PandaTechAM/be-lib-gridify-extensions/Readme.md

 Welcome to Pandatech.GridifyExtensions!
 This library builds on top of the popular Gridify package, adding new functionalities and simplifying its use for data filtering and pagination in .NET applications.

-## Why Use Pandatech.Gridify.Extensions?
+## Why Use Pandatech.GridifyExtensions?

 Gridify is a powerful tool for querying and filtering data.
 However, integrating it into your projects can sometimes involve repetitive code and extra setup.
-Pandatech.Gridify.Extensions aims to make your development process smoother by
+Pandatech.GridifyExtensions aims to make your development process smoother by
 offering:

 - **Extended Functionality:** Additional methods to handle common data filtering scenarios.